the-channels/channels/Readme.md

 ## Requirements
 * Because speccy does not support any internet connectivity by default, you'll need [Spectranet Cartridge](https://www.bytedelight.com/?page_id=3515).
 It may be pricey and hard to get, but please support the manufacturer as it's a very Niche product.
-* [Fuse Enumator](http://fuse-emulator.sourceforge.net/) supports such cartrige, you'll just need to enable it via "Peripherials->Spectranet" radio button
+* [Fuse Emulator](http://fuse-emulator.sourceforge.net/) supports such cartrige, you'll just need to enable it via "Peripherials->Spectranet" radio button

 ## To Do List
 1. ~~Refactor img2spec tool and split display and processing logic in separate static library with no executable~~
-2. Ability to save settings
+2. ~~Ability to save settings~~
-3. Tracking and showing replies to particular post
+3. ~~Tracking and showing replies to particular post~~
 4. Posting
 5. Optimize font rendering speed
 6. Cleanup cache after certain timeout